 Exfoliative dermatitis is a severe skin condition that causes extreme shedding of the top layers of your skin.
 It may cover most of your body and lead to so much skin damage that your body can't keep warm.
 Dehydration is also a risk due to your skin losing its ability to hold onto moisture.

-You need medical care for exfoliative dermatitis ASAP.
+You need urgent care in the hospital for exfoliative dermatitis ASAP.
 Without it, you could have complications like dehydration, infection, or shock.
 It can be deadly.

 What Is Exfoliative Dermatitis?